If only a crystal ball could tell you how many wedding guests will attend your big day. Right?

 Ordering food, wedding favors and event programs all hinge on a guest count.
 So how do you get that magic number?
 Asking your guests to RSVP can help, but some won’t return those postcards or give reliable replies.

-How about some math and science?
+How about using some math and science to predict attendance?
 We’ve created a wedding guest calculator that takes your guest information and figures it for you!
 We don’t guarantee it will give you the exact number of guests attending your wedding, but it’s designed to give you a good estimate.

 Wedding guest calculator